pascalduijf/CAAs_1/README.md

 revealed novel aspects of tumour evolution, metastasis, patient survival outcome, and chemotherapeutic drug response for a broad range of cancers.

-This folder contains data files and Python and R scripts used in the study.
+This repository contains data files and Python and R scripts used in the study.

 SYSTEM REQUIREMENTS
 - Mac OS (OS X El Capitan or later) or Microsoft Windows (Windows 10 or later)